-Federal agencies and employees may participate in projects as collaborative project partners at the agency's expense, as this announcement does not cover their funding.
-Federal agencies' and employees' in-kind services and equipment are generally not allowed as part of an applicant's match on shared costs.
-If an applicant proposes federal agency collaborators, applicants should provide detail on the expected level of federal engagement in the application.
-Examples might include, but are not limited to partnership services; serving in a review capacity; or participating in priority task teams, working groups, or leadership teams.
+Federal agencies and employees are not allowed to receive funds under this announcement, but may serve as collaborative project partners.
+In-kind services from federal agencies and employees cannot be considered as part of an applicant's match on shared costs.
+If federal agencies are collaborators, applicants are expected to provide detail on the planned level of federal engagement in the application.
+Examples may include, but are not limited to, partnership services, serving in a review capacity, or participating in priority task teams, working groups, or leadership teams.